Zdravko93/frontend_mentor_challenge-age_calculator_app/README.md

 - Semantic HTML5 markup
 - CSS custom properties
-- Flexbox
+- Flexbox for layout
 - Mobile-first workflow

 ### What I learned

-- I learned how to refactor code better, with more maintainability  and readability, splitting code into modules
+- How to refactor code for better maintainability and readability
+- Splitting code into modules for cleaner structure

 ## Author
 - Frontend Mentor - [@Zdravko93](https://www.frontendmentor.io/profile/Zdravko93)